raynierarca11/interviewprac/README.md

 Feb 18, 2025, tuesday another day to find a job. geez

 Feb 19, 2025, healthlink - then city hall (cedula) - baranggay certificate - home - police clearance

+Feb, 21, 2025 - House all the time- I was recovering from burn out.

+Feb 22, 2025 - Carpe Diem.